jesseinit/aps-challenge-backend/design-choices.md

 ### Database:

 I chose SQLite be cause it was easy to setup and can fully offer the benefits(indexes, constraints etc) of mainstream relational DBMS.
 Another really important reason I went with it was its support for JSON fields which I used at some point in the project.
+Do note that this is only for local development.
+A configuratable environment variable has been added to change that to PostgreSQL on other environments as it more production grade and has got better scaling features.

 ### Serializer and Validation: